La5te2/ChessAI/Graphics.md

 Importing an engine starts its process and performs a standard UCI handshake.
 The client reads every `option name ...` declaration returned by the engine and generates a matching control.
 UCI options configure the running engine after the handshake, whereas `Launch arguments` supplies arguments when the operating system starts the engine process.

-The client keeps each imported engine process alive for the lifetime of its session.
+The client keeps each imported engine process alive for the duration of the importing session.
 A position change sends `stop` to the current search, discards subsequent output associated with the previous position and submits the new position to the same process.
 The engine determines how quickly an active search responds to `stop`.

 ## 3. Simulator